Doooooo0o/configz/README.md

  * enable customization of configuration file
  * use standard installation method (conf in /etc, link binary to /usr/local/bin)
  * provide bonus hook to create files when problems occurs (additionnally to send emails), allowing monitoring with standard tool (ie xymon and else)
- * Possibility to use beta version in file directory: hard coded for the moment, name the file openvz-diff-backups_v0.9.8-beta.tar.gz and use -e beta=true on command line
 * rudder-node
  * https://www.rudder-project.org
  * allow to configure a debian/ubuntu rudder node to report to a rudder server